Skip to main content

 More super

-The extra money you put into super now, can make a big difference to your balance over time.
+The extra money you put into super now, can make a big difference to your balance in the future.[S1]

 Less tax

-Salary sacrifice contributions are taxed at 15%, compared to the tax on your take-home pay, which can be up to 45%.^
+Salary sacrifice contributions are taxed at 15%, compared to the tax on your take-home pay, which can be up to 45%.[S2]

 What is salary sacrifice

-With these extra contributions, Jacob retires with $77,000 more in super and saves $507 in tax in the first year.+
+With his extra contributions, Jacob retires with $76,000 more super

 Tax Savings